Adamishere/github-slideshow/_posts/0000-01-02-Adamishere.md

 layout: slide
 title: "Welcome to our slide deck!"
 ---

-Github bot is case sensitive for filenames
-Use the left arrow to go back!
+Use the right arrow to begin!